 In contrast, some of our other top picks, such as the Salomon Adv Skin 5 unisex running vest, Salomon Adv Skin 12 unisex running vest, and the UltrAspire Zygos 5.0 Hydration Pack, have nylon panels or outer pocket materials that improve durability and moisture protection but increase heat retention.
 All of these are great packs that our testing team ranked very highly, but if you are routinely running in hot conditions or have a high sweat rate, the breathability factor will weigh more heavily than for those who run more frequently in cool, dry conditions.

 The water capacity of running hydration packs varies based on pack size.
 Smaller packs, including the Salomon Adv Skin 5 unisex running vest and Salomon Adv Skin 5 women’s running vest, can typically hold around one liter of fluids, while larger packs meant for longer runs can hold three liters or more.
-Most hydration packs carry fluids in two ways: soft flasks that sit in front pockets on the chest and in a hydration reservoir, commonly referred to as a bladder, that fits in a rear compartment on your back.
+Most hydration packs carry fluids in two ways: soft flasks in front pockets on the chest and in a hydration reservoir, commonly referred to as a bladder, that fits in a rear compartment on your back.

 Soft Flasks or Bladder

 The earliest versions of hydration packs were essentially a water bag inside a backpack.
 While the technology has changed tremendously, a hydration bladder in the back of the pack is still a go-to for most hydration packs.
-Even if the pack does not come with a bladder, as many have switched to include front flasks only, there is usually a pocket to accommodate a hydration reservoir in all but the smallest of packs.
+Even if the pack does not come with a bladder, as many have switched to include front flasks only, there is usually a pocket to accommodate a hydration reservoir in all but the smallest packs.

 There are definitely some pros to using the reservoir, including increasing your liquid-carrying capacity, as most packs can fit up to two liters this way.
 This also frees up front pockets for stashing essentials like nutrition and your phone in an easy-to-reach place.
-On the negative side, hydration bladders tend to slosh more if there is any excess air in them and add extra weight to your back, which some runners might not prefer.
+On the negative side, hydration bladders tend to slosh more if there is excess air and add extra weight to your back, which some runners might not prefer.
 It is more difficult to keep track of how much you are drinking with the bladder since it is out of sight and requires you to remove your pack to get to the reservoir to refill it.

 Pocket Placement and Storage

-All but the smallest running hydration packs have at least one storage pocket on the back, usually a pouch spanning the length of the pack that holds the hydration bladder and can serve as a stuff sack for a jacket, extra layers, a first-aid kit, and other gear that does not need to be quickly accessible.
+All but the smallest running hydration packs have at least one storage pocket on the back, usually a pouch spanning the length of the pack that holds a hydration bladder and can serve as a stuff sack for a jacket, extra layers, a first-aid kit, and other gear that does not need to be quickly accessible.
 Most running vests add additional storage capacity by adding stretchy overlay pockets onto the larger back compartment to provide extra room without adding excessive weight.

 The best pocket setup is entirely subjective and will vary from runner to runner and depend on what type of racing or terrain you run on the most.
 Minimalists will reach for a lightweight pack for simple essentials, while mountain runners spending hours in remote terrain will have much bigger gear storage needs.
-Runners with shoulder mobility issues may not be able to reach behind their back to access gear from a rear pocket with their pack on.
+Runners with shoulder mobility issues may be unable to reach behind their back to access gear from a rear pocket with their pack on.

 Clasps and Closure System